 The Photo Gallery widget is the most flexible widget to use with images, because there are so many layout options.
 For example, you can have a tiled gallery which is the same size for all images, or mosaic which is a different size per image.

 The aspect ratio of images in the Photo Gallery should reflect how you want it to display.

 - For example, square style galleries should have 1:1 ratio of images.

 - Tall image style galleries should have longer height ratios, like 2:5, or 200px by 500px.

 The image ratios should be the same for design consistency.
-Leave some padding in the image if you wish to use the "hover" effect so that your images don't get cut off.
+Leave some padding in the image to use the hover effect so that your images do not get cut off.

 - Common aspect ratios: Any aspect ratio.

 - Common resolution sizes (px): Any resolution, but not larger than 1500px for page speed.